 Digital health technology can improve patient access

-Another reliable way of mitigating staff shortages is to put patient reliance on technology itself, rather than requiring and relying on the intervention of staff at all times.
+Another reliable way of mitigating staff shortages is to put patient reliance on technology itself, rather than requiring and relying on the intervention of staff at all times, augmenting human interactions and protecting nursing hours and allowing top-of-license work.
 Providing patients with multiple ways to access educational or therapeutic offerings — offered via in-room television or on their own devices — removes the burden from staff to be constantly at the beck and call of patients and empowers patients to seek the information they need, when they need it.

 The bottom line

 Reducing overwhelm, addressing staff shortages, and focusing on a mobile-inclusive strategy are all crucial ways that digital health technology can aid in the global fight against COVID-19 and other public health emergencies.

 By working together to alleviate the burden on the health system, healthcare organizations and digital health technology providers can offer nursing staff and other front-line workers a much-needed reprieve.